-Week 7: Review on February 19 and Midterm I on February 21
+Week 7 (February 20 & 22): Review and Midterm I

 We review the topics we discussed so far in order to make sure everyone is prepared for the midterm.
 There are no required readings for this week.
+The midterm consists of an online quiz in canvas.
 Details about the content and the modalities of the midterm will be provided in class.
-No sections this week.
+There are no sections this week.

-Week 8, February 26 and 28: Non-Democratic Regimes
+Week 8 (February 27 & March 1): Non-Democratic Regimes